-We are committed to being a preferred placement choice for social work students, where the focus is on learning.
+The Department for Child Protection is committed to being a preferred placement choice for social work students, where the focus is on learning.

 While we can’t guarantee employment at the end of a student placement, we invite anyone interested to apply for positions through our merit-based selection process.
+For all current job opportunities, refer to the Career Portal (external site).

 Organising a student placement